OUTSIDE FELLOWSHIPS OR GRANTS:

 FUNDING FOR RESEARCH AND WRITING:

-In spring 2024, the Department of History is using internal funding to offer a sizable but limited number of History Research Travel Grants (HRTGs).
+In spring 2025, the Department of History is using internal funding to offer a sizable but limited number of History Research Travel Grants (HRTGs).
 These will be available both to pre-candidacy students (maximum award $2,000) and post-candidacy students (maximum award $3,000).
 Applications are due by March 31 and awards will be announced in April.
 The grants will be distributed on a competitive basis.
-Priority will be given to students who do not have access to other sources of funding for dissertation or pre-dissertation research: Apply for History Research Travel Grants
+Priority will be given to students who do not have access to other sources of funding for dissertation or pre-dissertation research.
+Funds will be dispursed as reimbursements for travel expenses.
+Apply for History Research Travel Grants

-The Oral History Travel Fellowship is available for actively registered undergraduate and graduate students in History and provides financial support to conduct oral interviews for seminar papers or dissertation topics.
-The awards will be up to $300 and may be used for travel and lodging: Apply for Oral History Travel Fellowship.
+The Oral History Travel Grant is available for actively registered undergraduate and graduate students in History and provides financial support to conduct oral interviews for seminar papers or dissertation topics.
+The awards will be up to $300 and may be used for travel and lodging: Apply for Oral History Travel Grant.

 EVENT FUNDING: